 If you’ve never attended Annual Conference, there is no time like the present.
 With no travel or lodging concerns, this year’s conference is accessible for all to attend.

 We sought a platform that would mimic, as best as possible, the feeling of being on-site at a face-to-face conference.
 The conference agenda is designed to optimize virtual delivery effectiveness while providing breaks and flexibility to suit attendees’ needs.

-Most of the breakout sessions will be accessible for up to a year after the conference.
+Most of the breakout sessions will be accessible post-conference through July of 2021.
 During the live event, there are eight opportunities to attend breakout sessions, but after that, registrants will have access to all recorded breakout sessions on-demand, which can serve as year-round professional development for you and your board-superintendent team.

 Join us as we reimagine how to take the best of K-12 public education and make it even better at WSSDA’s Annual Conference on November 18-21, 2020.
 Don’t miss out on early bird registration, available through October 2.